 The challenge is that clinical capture or documentation of care information can originate or reside from within a single health care facility or from two or more facilities, and can arise from multiple disciplines.
 The information can span multiple periods of time and different clinical or social/family events.
 Multiple pieces of information can be confusing, conflicting, and lead to patient safety issue.
 The process of reconciling and consolidating clinical data/information and associated metadata from multiple sources can be daunting.

 World Health Organization (WHO) World Alliance for Patient Safety and Collaborating Centre identifies the problems, impact, issues and suggested action for reconciliation accuracy at transitions of care.
 In the United States, clinical information reconciliation is needed as a component of Health Information Technology: Standards, Implementation Specifications, and Certification Criteria for Electronic Health Record Technology, 2014 Edition final rule.
 Australia Department of Health Victoria (Australia) Quality Use of Medicine includes reconciliation of medication as a key patient safety effort.
-Nationally, some regulatory and accrediting organizations require healthcare institutions to reconcile clinical information during every transfer of care, discharge or admission
+Nationally, some regulatory and accrediting organizations require healthcare institutions to reconcile clinical information during every transfer of care, discharge or admission.

-HL7® Electronic Health Record System Functional Model (EHR-S FM), R2 IN.5 Standards-based Interoperability function supports the ability for certain information to be shared among EHR systems (including information that resides in regional, national, or international information exchanges).
-This promotes timely and efficient information capture, use, and re-use, reducing the cumulative workload of the broad set of stakeholders.
-EHR-S FM Care Provision Section identifies functions and supporting conformance criteria required to provide direct care to a specific patient and enable hands-on delivery of healthcare.
-Care provision supports the management of patient clinical history, clinical documentation, orders, results, treatment administration, future care, patient education and communication.
-During the process of collaborative care, the results of reconciliation need to be communicated to support the longitudinal paradigm needed for safe patient care.
-This profile provides the ability to communicate lists of clinical data that was reconciled, when it was reconciled and who did the reconciliation using CDA® constructs and FHIR® Resource attributes.
+This profile provides the ability to communicate lists of clinical data that were reconciled, when they were reconciled and who did the reconciliation using CDA® constructs and FHIR® Resource attributes.
 Figure X-1 shows a CDA® Medication Section with the list of reconciled medications, when they were reconciled and who did the reconciliation.
 Figure X-2 shows the ability to provide the same information using a FHIR® List Resource.
 Reconciliation of clinical content and care providers can be accomplished with any CDA® or FHIR® constructed list regardless of implementation guide.

 Figure X-1: Example of a Reconciled Medication List